ghi-electronics/Documentation/software/tinyclr/due/debugging.md

 > [!TIP]
 > `e.Action` will default to `DebugAction.Continue` if not set.

+Clearing breakpoints is done through `ScriptEngine.ClearBreakpoint`.
+The entire list of breakpoint can be fetched using `ScriptEngine.GetBreakpoints`, which return an array of line numbers.

 ## Pausing
 When a program is `Run` with Continue option and there is no breakpoints, the current thread will continue to be active.
 If pause is needed, the `Run` must be called in a secondary thread, allowing the first thread to call `script.Pause()`.
 This only works when `Run` is fired with debug flag is set to true.